top of page

 DAY 3: FLIGHT TO KUWAIT CITY, KUWAIT

+On arrival transfer and check-in to our hotel.
 After, take a leisurely walk along the Kuwait City Corniche.
 The scenic thoroughfare offers extraordinary views of the Arabian Gulf.
 Watch the sunset and enjoy the cool breeze.
-Unwind at Marina Crescent, a popular waterfront lined with restaurants and cafes serving both local and international cuisines.
-Tonight we will enjoy a delightful dinner while savouring the stunning views.
+Unwind at Marina Crescent, a popular waterfront lined with restaurants and cafes serving both local and international cuisine's.
+Tonight we will enjoy a delightful dinner while savoring the stunning views.

 Overnight in Kuwait